MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 # [Python SDK](#tab/python)

-To see log output from containers, use the `get_logs` method as follows:
+To see log output from containers, use the `get_logs` method as follows.
+For information about how to set the parameters, see the [get-logs](/python/api/azure-ai-ml/azure.ai.ml.operations.onlinedeploymentoperations#azure-ai-ml-operations-onlinedeploymentoperations-get-logs) reference.

 ```python
 ml_client.online_deployments.get_logs(
     name="<deployment-name>", endpoint_name="<endpoint-name>", lines=100
 )
 ```

-For information about how to set these parameters, see [reference for get-logs](/python/api/azure-ai-ml/azure.ai.ml.operations.onlinedeploymentoperations#azure-ai-ml-operations-onlinedeploymentoperations-get-logs).

 By default, logs are pulled from the inference server.
 You can also get logs from the storage initializer container by adding `container_type="storage-initializer"` option.